rlancer/super-share/README.md

 ##Arange your content

-Create a folder in Drive and add in the files you would like to share underneath that folder.
-The files should have the permission of *Anyone with the link* can view, if the files do not have that permission level it will automatically be modified to have that permission level.
++ Create a folder in Drive
++ Add in the files you would like to share underneath that folder.
++ The files should have the permission of *Anyone with the link* can view
++ <b>If the files do not have that permission level it will automatically be modified to match that permission level</b>

 ## Add in an appengine-web.xml